iampopg/pmask/README.md

 ## Credits

 This script was originally created by jaykali.
 You can find the original code at [GitHub - jaykali/MaskPhish](https://github.com/jaykali/MaskPhish).
-The script has been modified by Your Name to add additional functionality and improve user experience.
+The script has been modified by Iampopg to add additional functionality and improve user experience.

 ## Usage